 If SFH or SFS is set within 28 bit times of AQLEV the device will switch to the Residual setting when Frame Sync is found.
-If a SFH or SFS task is not set then the Residual setting will be active 30 bits after AQLEV was set.
-The Residual setting is that programmed in the LEVRES bits and is either 'Lossy Peak Detect', 'Peak Detect', 'Peak Averaging' or 'Hold'.
+If an SFH or SFS task is not set then the Residual setting will be active 30 bits after AQLEV was set.
+The Residual setting is that programmed in the LEVRES bits and is either 'Lossy Peak Detect', 'Peak Averaging' or 'Hold'.

 Note: For normal operation the LEVRES bits would only be set to 'hold' for the duration of a fade.

 If SFH or SFS is set within 14 bit times of AQBC the device will switch to the Medium setting when Frame Sync is found.
-If a SFH or SFS task is not set then the Medium setting will be active 16 bits after AQBC was set.
+If an SFH or SFS task is not set then the Medium setting will be active 16 bits after AQBC was set.
 The PLLBW will change to the Residual setting 30 bits later.

-The complete AQBC and AQLEV sequence is illustrated below, for the situation where the μ C can detect the received carrier so that it knows when to issue the AQBC and AQLEV commands.
-Note that due to the delay through the Rx low pass filter, the AQBC and AQLEV sequences should not be started until about 2 bit times after the received carrier has been detected at the discriminator output.
+The complete AQBC and AQLEV sequence, as illustrated in Figure 16, for the situation where the μC can detect the received carrier so that it knows when to issue the AQBC and AQLEV commands.

+Note: Due to the delay through the Rx low pass filter, the AQBC and AQLEV sequences should not be started until approximately 2 bit times after the received carrier has been detected at the discriminator output.
 See Figure 16.

-In a system where the host μ C is not able to detect the received carrier, the AQBC and AQLEV sequences may be started at any time - possibly when no carrier is being received.
-However, in this case the clock and level acquisition will take longer since the circuits will have to recover from the change from a large amplitude noise signal at the output of the frequency discriminator to the wanted signal, probably with a dc offset.
+In a system where the host μC is not able to detect the received carrier, the AQBC and AQLEV sequences may be started at any time - possibly when no carrier is being received.
+However, in this case the clock and level acquisition will take longer since the circuits will have to recover from the change from a large amplitude noise signal at the output of the frequency discriminator to the wanted signal, probably with a DC offset.
 In this type of system, the time between the turn-on of the transmitter and the start of the Frame Sync pattern should be extended - preferably by extending the Bit Sync sequence to 32 or even 48 bits.

-Note that the clock extraction circuits work by detecting the timing of edges, i.e. a change from '0' to '1' or '1' to '0'.
+Note: The clock extraction circuits work by detecting the timing of edges, i.e. a change from '0' to '1' or '1' to '0'.
 They will eventually fail if '1' or '0' is transmitted continuously.
 Similarly, the level measuring circuits require '00' and '11' bit pairs to be received at reasonably frequent intervals.

+AQLEV Sequence

-AQLEV Sequence AQBC Sequence SFH or SFS is set up to 28 bits after AQLEV; Frame Sync is being searched for: 1 bit of clamp.
+SFH or SFS is set up to 28 bits after AQLEV;

+Frame Sync is being searched for:

+1 bit of clamp.

 Lossy Peak detect until Frame Sync is detected.

-Residual setting.
-SFH or SFS is set up to 14 bits after AQBC; Frame Sync is being searched for: 'Wide' setting until Frame Sync detected.
-30 bits of 'Medium' setting.
-Residual setting.
-SFH or SFS is not set; Frame Sync is not being searched for: 1 bit of clamp.
+SFH or SFS is not set; Frame Sync is not being searched for:

+1 bit of clamp.

 30 bits of Lossy Peak Detect.

+AQBC Sequence

-Residual setting.
-SFH or SFS is not set; Frame Sync is not being searched for: 16 bits of 'Wide' setting.
+SFH or SFS is set up to 14 bits after AQBC;

+Frame Sync is being searched for:

+'Wide' setting until Frame Sync detected.

 30 bits of 'Medium' setting.

-Residual setting.
+SFH or SFS is not set; Frame Sync is not being searched for:

+16 bits of 'Wide' setting.

+30 bits of 'Medium' setting.

-Figure 16 Bit Clock and Level Acquisition Example
+Figure 16: Bit Clock and Level Acquisition Example

-1.6.4 AC Coupling
+5.4 AC Coupling

-For a practical circuit, ac coupling from the modem's transmit output to the Frequency Modulator and between the receiver's Frequency Discriminator and the receive input of the modem may be desired.
-There are, however, two problems.
+For a practical circuit, when AC coupling from the modem's transmit output to the Frequency Modulator and between the receiver's Frequency Discriminator and the receive input of the modem may be desired.
+There are, however, two problems:.